Geordi La Forge: Concept and development

-Following the end of the series, Burton has stated how much he gained from The Next Generation; "When I got married my best man was Brent (Spiner, who portrayed the ST:TNG character Lieutenant Commander Data) and my groomsmen were Michael (Dorn, Lieutenant Worf) and Jonathan (Frakes, Commander Riker) and Patrick (Stewart, Captain Picard).
+Following the end of the series, Burton has stated how much he gained from The Next Generation; "When I got married my best man was Brent (Spiner, who portrayed the series character Lieutenant Commander Data) and my groomsmen were Michael (Dorn, Lieutenant Worf) and Jonathan (Frakes, Commander Riker) and Patrick (Stewart, Captain Picard).
 No matter what, we will always be family to each other.
 I mean in every respect.
 There have been times when there have been feuds within the family, when it hasn't been all hugs and kisses.
 But we have stuck together."

 VISOR

 In universe

 In the Star Trek fictional universe, a VISOR is a device used by the blind to artificially provide them with a sense of sight.
 A thin, curved device worn over the face like a pair of sunglasses, the VISOR scans the electromagnetic spectrum, creating visual input, and transmits it into the brain of the wearer via the optic nerves.
 The sensors are located on the convex side, that covers the eyes and attaches at small input jacks implanted in the temples.
 The only VISOR seen on screen was used by Geordi La Forge, who was blind from birth.
 VISOR is an acronym for "Visual Instrument and Sight Organ Replacement"; however, the complete term never appeared in the series, but only in novelizations and other written tie-in products.

 The VISOR also caused LaForge some persistent pain, which could not be treated without interfering with the device.
 Beverly Crusher and Katherine Pulaski, the two high-ranking doctors who served on the ship, were unfamiliar with the device when first meeting La Forge.

 The device does not reproduce normal human vision, but does allow the character to "see" energy phenomena visible to the naked human eye while expanding the wearer's full perceived spectrum to 1 Hz — 100 PHz.
 This also allowed the character to see human vital signs such as heart rate and temperature, giving him the ability to monitor moods and even detect lies in humans (but not aliens).
 In the episode "Heart of Glory", Captain Picard keys the main viewer to Geordi's visor allowing him to see the way he does.
 Seeing all the overlapping and different wavelengths was highly confusing to the Captain, prompting him to ask Geordi how he was able to differentiate between them all.
 Geordi's response made the comparison of a child hearing many different sounds at once and eventually being able to pick out what they needed; it is a learned talent.